How Long Does SEO Take: Quick Answer

 This will take you to a page that covers their top paid and organic keywords, backlinks overview, traffic numbers, etc. From there, you can investigate further into each.

-But when we talk about competitors and SEO, it would be remiss not to mention that those very competitors do play a significant role in how long it takes to see real SEO results.
+But when we talk about competitors and SEO, it would be remiss not to mention that those very competitors do play a significant role in how it takes for SEO to work.

 Unless you’re in an incredibly specific niche, it’s more than likely that you’ll be facing massive competition in the SERPs.